 Mission Rabies is well aware of the fact that travelling to Asia can be an overwhelming experience even for seasoned travellers and we want your volunteer experience here to be as rewarding and comfortable as possible.
 Integral to that idea is the Volunteer Coordinator (VC).
-The VC will be a Mission Rabies employee or former volunteer with field experience in India or Malawi.
+The VC will be a Mission Rabies employee or former experienced volunteer.
 The VC will be your primary point of communication in Sri Lanka and will be identified to you upon your arrival so that you can ask him or her questions and have a point of contact for any problems.

 The VC will be on the ground working with your team, they'll help you get to grips with the tasks and activities of the project and will be available if you have any questions, concerns, or particular needs throughout your time in Sri Lanka.
 The VC will ensure that International Guests have a positive experience.
 Importantly, the VC will have emergency contact information for each volunteer as well as contact information for local hospitals and protocols for helping volunteers in the event of a medical emergency or natural disaster.
 Lastly, the VC will have all the information about the optional visits during your group’s days off and will be able to help you navigate planning trips of your own if time allows.

 In between our 2 working weeks you will have (a very well-deserved!)
 2 days off to explore more of what this incredible island has to offer!
 There will be the opportunity to take part in an optional organised tour to visit some of Sri Lanka’s best sights, including a visit to a national park to see the islands wildlife and climbing the mighty Sigiriya....more information on this to follow!